-Family size must count all persons living in the unit, including foster children and foster adults and excluding Live-in Aides and guests.
+For purposes of calculating annual household income, family size must count all full-time members living in the unit, including foster children, foster adults, all anticipated children (unborn, in the process of being adopted, etc.) and excluding Live-in Aides, adult children on active military duty and guests.
 Income eligibility must be determined prior to approving applicants for tenancy.

-B. Social Security Numbers
+B. Social Security Number Requirements:

-- 1) In order to perform criminal and credit checks to determine eligibility and offer a unit, Management requests every household member, including Live-in Aides and fostered adults, to provide Social Security Number (SSN) documentation for Management to copy and keep in the applicant's file. - a) If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents that shows the SSN may be provided as documentation: - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license or State ID - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - b) If SSN documentation is not available, the household member(s) can provide Management with a signed affidavit stating the SSN.
+- 1) In order to perform criminal and credit checks to determine eligibility and offer a unit, Management requests every household member, including Live-in Aides and fostered adults, to provide Social Security Number (SSN) documentation for Management to copy and keep in the applicant's file. - a) If the household member cannot produce his/her valid Social Security card, at least one of the following alternative documents that shows the SSN may be provided as documentation:. - An original document issued by a federal or state government agency which shows the person's name and SSN along with other identifying information (i.e. SSA benefit award letter) - Driver's license or State ID - Earnings statement on payroll stubs - Bank statement or Form 1099 - Retirement benefit letter - Life insurance policy or court records - b) If SSN documentation is not available, the household member(s) can provide Management with a signed affidavit stating the SSN.
 Or, if a SSN has not been assigned, the household member(s) can provide an affidavit stating no SSN has been assigned. - Applicants will not be rejected for not having a SSN - c) Documents that are not originals, or that have been altered, are mutilated or are illegible, or that appear to be forged, will be rejected.
-In this case, Management will explain the reason why the document is not acceptable, and will request the submission of acceptable documentation within a reasonable time frame, prior to a unit being offered. - C. All adults, as well as any adjudicated minors who are the Head, Spouse or Co-Head in each applicant family, must sign a Release and Consent form to authorize Management to collect information to verify eligibility, income, assets, expenses and deductions, prior to receiving assistance and annually thereafter. - All adults regardless of whether they report income must sign and date these forms.
-Management must deny assistance and admission to the applicant who does not comply with this requirement. - D. The unit for which the family is applying will serve as the primary residence of each household member. - E. An applicant must agree to pay the rent required by the program under which the applicant will receive assistance. - F. Project Eligibility
+In this case, Management will explain the reason why the document is not acceptable, and will request the submission of acceptable documentation within a reasonable time frame, prior to a unit being offered. - C. All adults, as well as any adjudicated minors who are the Head, Spouse or Co-Head in each applicant family must sign the program-specific Authorization for Release of Information forms, prior to receiving assistance and annually thereafter. - D. The unit for which the family is applying must be the only residence of each household member. - E. An applicant must agree to pay the rent required by the program under which the applicant will receive assistance.